antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 ![Correct implementation of MVC for HTTP](/images/MVC_Server_HTTP.png)

-This implementation of MVC is correct:
+Such implementation of MVC is correct:

  - Controller only does state modification
  - View only does state representation